Apply Now Apply Now Apply Now

 Cross-Validation and Train-Test Split

-Initially, splitting data into training and testing sets helps prevent overfitting.
+Splitting data into training and testing sets helps prevent overfitting.
 K-fold cross-validation divides data into k subsets, training on k-1 folds and validating on the remaining fold.
+This is one of the most important concepts in any machine learning cheat sheet because it governs whether your evaluation results are trustworthy.
+Keep this table from the machine learning cheat sheet nearby whenever you are setting up experiments:

 Regularization: Lasso, Ridge, Elastic Net